robcarver17/pysystemtrade/docs/userguide.md

 TradingRule(("systems.provided.futures_chapter15.rules.ewmac", ['rawdata.get_daily_prices','data.get_instrument_price'], dict(Lfast=3, Lslow=12)))
 ```

 Or with a dict.
-If using a dict keywords can be omitted (but not 'function').
+If using a dict keywords can be omitted (but not `function`).

 ```python
 TradingRule(dict(function="systems.provided.futures_chapter15.rules.ewmac", data=['rawdata.get_daily_prices','data.get_instrument_price']))
 ```

-Note if you use an 'en bloc' method, and also include the data or other_args arguments in your call to TradingRule, you'll get a warning.
+Note if you use an 'en bloc' method, and also include the `data` or `other_args` arguments in your call to `TradingRule`, you'll get a warning.

 The dictionary method is used when configuration objects are read from YAML files; these contain the trading rules in a nested dict.